DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 It was a banquet hall with desks and chairs lined up, once used by the kings, now it was used by Jeanne's and Balmnung's subordinates.

-_TL TODO:_ This line is rather weird, re-work? `隊長級が勢揃いし、今朝はその顔合わせというわけだ。`

-All the commanding officers were present, hence this morning's meeting was maily for introduction.
+All the commanding officers were present, hence this morning's meeting was mainly for introduction.

 _And here is also me._